 Don’t breed until you can commit for each pup, forever.

-Finally, can you hand-rear a litter if you lose the mother during a caesarean section?
+Finally, can you hand-rear a litter if you lose the mother during a cesarean section?
 Have you got a whelping kit ready?
 These all are important things you should consider before you start.